Prospecting and setting appointments via cold call is not easy. But learn to overcome these objections, and you'll instantly find more success in it.

 “Glad to hear that things are going well.
 While I am not too familiar with their process, I do know it’s always worthwhile to have a second set of eyes to look things over.
 The next time you have something like this, I’d be happy to give it a quick review to see if we’d approach it any differently.
 If nothing else, you’ll get a different perspective and we may even be able to find you some additional improvement.”

-When you offer to be a second set of eyes it helps deepen the relationship and allows them to experience firsthand your service orientation and expertise.
+When you offer to be a second set of eyes it helps build the relationship and allows them to experience firsthand your service orientation and expertise.

 The idea is to start building the relationship even though there is an incumbent.
 Remember, many prospects are looking to switch providers in a year or two, but they don’t start the call off by mentioning that.
 By building the relationship early, you give yourself the inside track for when they do switch.
 And you can create the impetus for making a switch happen now, not later.